Visorask/sarotate/README.md

 ---
 6. If you would like to use crontab then follow the below steps:
   - `crontab -e`
   - Add `@reboot sleep 1m && /opt/sarotate/sarotate`

-  - Only thing is this might start before the mount so be aware.
  ---
 7. Use this one for `systemd`.
   - `cd /opt/sarotate/system`